fbef0102/Game-Private_Plugin/Plugin_插件/Common_Infected_普通感染者/l4d2_spawn_uncommons/readme.md

 # Description | 內容
-Spawn Uncommon Infected on the map (Support The Last Stand New Model)
+Spawn Uncommon Infected on all maps (Support The Last Stand New Model)

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>